chenchih/Env_Setup_Note/Linux_SetEnv/vnc_remote/Readme.md

 -  Start VNC Server services
 We need to start initial VNC server, which will ask for your password, and show your VNC server port.
 The port is important, it tells VNCViewer to connect with which port.

-Note:　Please DO NOT　run this as the root user.
+Note:Please DO NOT run this as the root user.
 ```
 vncserver
 ```